isomerpages/psd-corp/pages/Work Practices.md

 permalink: /work-practices/
 description: ""
 ---
-# LEADING THE WAY IN HR PRACTICES
+# Leading the way in HR practices

 As the central HR agency, we lead the way in HR practices.
 We keep up-to-date with emerging trends and work practices to ensure our HR practices remain relevant and are able to meet the current and future needs of the organisation and our officers.